Video Processing Guide

 • --smooth: Temporally smooth the inference results to reduce the jitter, default True.

-• --device: Device on which to run the inference, either cpu or cuda, default cpu.
+• --device: Device on which to run the inference, either cpu or cuda, by default cuda if available.

 Pose Visualization